Miklós Jancsó: Politics

-During the Communist era Jancsó was often criticized for being formalist, nationalist and generally against the Socialist ideology.
-From the 1990s onwards Jancsó became known for loudly supporting Hungarian liberal party SZDSZ.
+During the Communist era, Jancsó was often criticized for being formalist, nationalist and generally against the Marxist-Leninist ideology.
+From the 1990s onwards, Jancsó became known for loudly supporting Hungarian liberal party SZDSZ.
 Many of his claims, like his wry dismissal of Hungary and its history made him a somewhat controversial figure.
 He also campaigned for the legalization of cannabis.

 Personal life

-He married Katalin Wowesznyi in 1949; their two children are Nyika (Miklós Jancsó Jr., b.1952) and Babus (Katalin Jancsó, b.1955).
+Jancsó married Katalin Wowesznyi in 1949; their two children are Nyika (Miklós Jancsó Jr., b.1952) and Babus (Katalin Jancsó, b.1955).
 After divorcing Wowesznyi, he married film director Márta Mészáros in 1958.
-In 1968 Jancsó met Italian journalist and script author Giovanna Gagliardo in Budapest.
+In 1968, Jancsó met Italian journalist and screenwriter Giovanna Gagliardo in Budapest.
 They moved to Rome, where he worked for nearly a decade, with occasional, short periods in Budapest.
-In 1980 he separated from Gagliardo and married film editor Zsuzsa Csákány in 1981.
+In 1980, he separated from Gagliardo and married film editor Zsuzsa Csákány the following year.
 They had a son, the film editor Dávid, in 1982.

-Jancsó died of lung cancer on 31 January 2014, aged 92.
+Jancsó died of lung cancer on 31 January 2014, at the age of 92.
 Fellow Hungarian director Béla Tarr called Jancsó "the greatest Hungarian film director of all time."

 Awards

-He received five nominations for the Best Director Award at the Cannes Film Festival. winning for Red Psalm in 1972.
+Jancsó received five nominations for the Best Director Award at the Cannes Film Festival. winning for Red Psalm in 1972.
 In 1973 he was awarded the prestigious Kossuth Prize in Hungary.
 He received awards for his life work in 1979 and 1990, at Cannes and Venice respectively.